ameenmaali/qsfuzz/README.md

 ```
 $ qsfuzz -h
 Usage of qsfuzz:
+  -H string
+    	Headers to add in all requests.
+Multiple should be separated by semi-colon
   -c string
     	File path to config file, which contains fuzz rules
   -config string
     	File path to config file, which contains fuzz rules
   -cookies string
     	Cookies to add in all requests
-  -H string
-    	Headers to add in all requests.
-Multiple should be separated by semi-colon
+  -d
+        Send requests with decoded query strings/parameters (this could cause many errors/bad requests)
+  -debug
+    	Debug/verbose mode to print more info for failed/malformed URLs or requests
+  -decode
+    	Send requests with decoded query strings/parameters (this could cause many errors/bad requests)
   -headers string
     	Headers to add in all requests.
 Multiple should be separated by semi-colon
-  -v
-        Verbose mode to print more info for failed/malformed URLs or requests
-  -verbose
-    	Verbose mode to print more info for failed/malformed URLs or requests
+  -s
+        Only print successful evaluations (i.e. mute status updates).
+Note these updates print to stderr, and won't be saved if saving stdout to files
+  -silent
+    	Only print successful evaluations (i.e. mute status updates).
+Note these updates print to stderr, and won't be saved if saving stdout to files
+  -w int
+    	Set the concurrency/worker count (default 25)
+  -workers int
+    	Set the concurrency/worker count (default 25)
 ```

 ## Examples